Patriots relay team places first at Millrose Games, counties

 “I like to picture how I want it to go, and it helps because once you’re in the race, you don’t have a lot of time to think, but you already have that mental image in your head — It makes it easier to stay focused on the goal,” she said.
 “Once I got the baton I was ready to get around the track as fast as I could.”

-The team maintained it’s No. 1 position the entire way, a goal of Rutt’s.
-Being in Lane 6 she said she couldn’t see anyone behind her, and she wanted to keep it that way.
+Being in Lane 6, Rutt said she couldn’t see anyone behind her, and she wanted to keep it that way.

 “I thought if no one could catch me we’d be in good shape,” the senior said.

 “It takes brave individuals to dig in their heels and be patient to do things the right way, and to look ahead to the long term by believing and trusting in the process.”

 Westhampton remained hot on their tail, and after a shaky handoff to Radke, the Patriots fell to second.

 “I went a little earlier than I should have,” the sophomore said.
 “I tried to do everything in my power to race well.”

 Head coach Tom Youngs said after a sub-par fall cross country season, it’s nice to see things turn around for his team.

 “It takes brave individuals to dig in their heels and be patient to do things the right way, and to look ahead to the long term by believing and trusting in the process,” Youngs said.
 “The effort and grit shown that Saturday was a direct result of these girls working to be the best versions of themselves each and every day.
 I could not be more proud of them.”